 - 1 tsp vanilla extract

-My twist on apple pie with apricot jam filling and lemon zest Directions
+Instructions apple pie with apricot jam filling and lemon zest

 - Take a tart pan with a diameter of about 25 cm, grease it with butter and flour it slightly.